jyjster/coding_portfolio/CompSci I & Humanities/5_Parsing_for_Sentiment_Analysis/README.txt

 -----------------

 QUESTION 3: What are kinds of bias that this sentiment analysis would fail to pick up?
-In your response, consider some of the overlapping kinds of ìtextsî that are a part of digital objects, such as readable text, metatags, images, and links.
+In your response, consider some of the overlapping kinds of ‚Äútexts‚Äù that are a part of digital objects, such as readable text, metatags, images, and links.